Coronary Angioplasty (Percutaneous Coronary Intervention or PCI)

-Coronary angioplasty is a procedure to re-open a narrowed heart artery by inflating a tiny balloon in the narrowed segments.
+Coronary angioplasty (or PCI) is a procedure to re-open a narrowed heart artery by inflating a tiny balloon in the narrowed segments.

 What happens during coronary angioplasty?